TaratorMusic/TaratorMusic/README.md

 ### Apple Music Support

 Apple Music URL's will be available in the future just like Spotify URL's.

-### Automatic Playlist Forming

-You will be able to form playlists automatically, depending on songs' names' languages, or song types, using lightweight machine learning.

 ### File conversions, in-app